Élie Bloncourt: Post-World War II

 In October 1945, Bloncourt and his friend Jean Pierre-Bloch topped the S.F.I.O. list in the Aisne in the election to the National Assembly and both were elected.

 A supporter of unity between parties on the left, Bloncourt became increasingly in opposition to the political direction of the SFIO.
 He lost his place in the executive board of the party in 1946 and also lost his place in parliament the same year; as the local party preferred another candidate for the second constituting parliament.
 He went on to reestablish and the Bataille socialiste fraction of the SFIO in 1947, turned it into a new political party Mouvement socialiste unitaire et démocratique and was eventually excluded from the SFIO in 1948.

 After his parliamentary career ended, Bloncourt settled in Paris and worked as teacher at the Lycée Charlemagne and at the Centre national d'enseignement par correspondence.
 He retired in 1960.
 He continued to be involved in politics through minor political parties and other engagements.
 In 1960 he started the Comité d’aide aux victimes de la répression to support those who opposed the French war in Algeria.
 On 22 June 1968, he was one of 29 signers of a letter in Le Monde which condemned as undemocratic certain measures by the De Gaulle government.

 Personal life

 After World War I, Bloncourt's wife and a son who lived in Guadeloupe joined him in metropolitan France.
 His brother Max Clainville-Bloncourt was an advocate in Paris.
-Another brother participated in World War I where he was wounded and later settled in Haiti.
-That brother's son, Tony Bloncourt, was part of the French Communist resistance movement during World War II and executed by the Germans in 1942.
+Another brother, Yves Clainville Bloncourt, participated in World War I where he was wounded and later settled in Haiti.
+Yves Clainville's son, Tony Bloncourt, was part of the French Communist resistance movement during World War II and executed by the Germans in 1942.
 Tony's brother is painter and photographer Gérald Bloncourt.